Tom Keen (politician): Career

+Keen ran unsuccessfully for Orlando City Commission, District 1 in 2017 and lost to Incumbent Jim Gray by over 10 points.
+Keen would later go on to beat Gray in a rematch in 2025.

 After an unsuccessful campaign for the 35th district of the Florida House of Representatives in 2022, in which he lost the primary by a mere 57 votes, in May 2023, Keen announced his candidacy for a special election to succeed State Representative Fred Hawkins, who resigned to become president of South Florida State College.
 On November 7, 2023, he won the Democratic primary in what was considered an upset, as he had been outraised by his two opponents.
 Both parties heavily invested into winning the special election, due to Hawkins's 11-point re-election win in 2022, while President Joe Biden had won the district by five points in 2020.
 Keen received the endorsement of the Orlando Sentinel during the campaign.
 In the special election on January 16, 2024, Keen defeated Republican nominee Erika Booth by roughly 2.6 percentage points, in a flip for his party.

-Representative Tom Keen with Senator Linda Stewart, and Representatives Raisel Bustamante, Johanna Lopez, Rita Harris and Maria Revelles at Jesus of Nazareth Episcopal Church, discussing HB-1365 and its impact on the State of Florida.
+In a rematch in the November 2024 general election, Republican nominee Erika Booth defeated Keen flipping the seat back to Republicans.

+In the 2025 City of Orlando municipal election, Keen ran for City Commissioner to represent District 1 on City Council.
+He won the general election on November 4, 2025, defeating incumbent Jim Gray and other candidates with approximately 54% of the vote.
+Keen assumed office as District 1 Commissioner on January 12, 2026.

 Personal life

-Keen and his wife, Laura, have two adult children, and reside in Lake Nona, Orlando, Florida.
+Keen and his wife, Laura, have three special needs adult children, and reside in Lake Nona, Orlando, Florida.